James T. Sparks, D.V.M. & Owner

 “The bond formed with a pet after caring for them while being sick or injured is one of the most satisfying parts of my job,” he says.
 “Just seeing them respond to treatment, being up walking around, perky and eating again is a reward.
 Not only does this strengthen the bond between the owner and pet, but with me as well.”

-Dr. Read and his wife Traci have two sons and a daughter.
-The family is enhanced by their many pets, including an array of dogs, cats, pigs, donkeys, and goats that reside on their family farm.
+Dr. Read has two sons and a daughter.
+He also has two dogs, Sully the Cavalier mix and Ramona a Cairn Terrier mix.
 Dr. Read spends his free time attending sporting events, watching his children play sports, and going to the movies or working on new recipes.

 As a young child drawn to both science and animals, Dr. Stacey Nickell knew she wanted to become a veterinarian.
 At 15, she began volunteering at a local veterinary hospital and was on staff by the following year.
 The veterinarian there became her mentor and encouraged her to pursue her dream.